MicheleCotrufo/pdf2doi/README.md

 is performed and the plain text of the first results is scanned for valid identifiers.

-5. As a last desperate attempt, the first N=1000 characters of the pdf text are used as a query for a google search (the value of N can be set by the variable config.N_characters_in_pdf).
+5. As a last desperate attempt, the first N=1000 characters of the pdf text are used as a query for a google search.
 The plain text of the first results is scanned for valid identifiers.

 Any time that a possible identifier is found, it is validated by performing a query to a relevant website (e.g., http://dx.doi.org for DOIs and http://export.arxiv.org for arxiv IDs).
 The validation process returns a valid [bibtex](http://www.bibtex.org/) entry when the identifier is valid.
-Thus, ```pdf2doi``` can also be used to **[automatically generate bibtex entries for all pdf files in a target folder](#generate-list-of-bibtex-entries-from-command-line)**.
+Thus, ```pdf2doi``` can also **[automatically generate bibtex entries for all pdf files in a target folder](#generate-list-of-bibtex-entries-from-command-line)**.

-When a valid identifier is found with any method different than the first one, the identifier will also be stored inside the metadata of the pdf file with key='/identifier'.
+When a valid identifier is found with any method different than the first one, the identifier will also be stored inside the metadata of the pdf file.
 In this way, future lookups of this same file will be able to extract the identifier with the first method, speeding up the search.
 This feature can be disabled by the user (in case edits to the pdf file are not desired).

 The library is far from being perfect.
 Often, especially for old publications, none of the currently implemented methods will work.
 Other times the wrong DOI might be extracted: this can happen, for example, if the DOI of another paper is present in the pdf text and it appears before the correct DOI.
-A quick and dirty solution to this problem is to manually add the correct DOI to the metadata of the file (with the methods shown [here](#Manually-associating-the-right-identifier-to-a-file) ).
-In this way, ```pdf2doi``` will always retrieve the correct DOI, which is useful for the generation of bibtex entries and for when ```pdf2doi```  is used for other bibliographic purposes.
+A quick and dirty solution to this problem is to manually add the correct DOI to the metadata of the file (with the methods shown [here](#manually-associate-the-correct-identifier-to-a-file)(from python console) or [here](#manually-associate-the-correct-identifier-to-a-file-from-command-line) )(from command line).
+In this way, ```pdf2doi``` will always retrieve the correct DOI, which can be useful for the generation of bibtex entries and for when ```pdf2doi```  is used for other bibliographic purposes.

 Currently, only the format of arXiv identifiers in use after [1 April 2007](https://arxiv.org/help/arxiv_identifier) is supported.